 Seating Capacity2-without back seat; 4-with back seat

 TiresLarge/off road style which came with the car.
-Will change them to smoother rolling tires once these need replacing.
+Will change them to smoother rolling tires when they need replacing.

-Conversion Cost$20,000 which includes the donor car and 180ah lithium batts.
+Conversion Cost$24,000 which includes the donor car and 180ah lithium batts.
 The man you see in the photos is David Hrivnak, the engineer who did my conversion and helped me bring my EV dream to life.
-He converted his truck several years ago, which is also posted on this web site.

 Additional FeaturesHave installed a RAVELCO anti-theft device, since Jeeps frequently garner the attention of those with less-than-honorable intentions.